Interior Designer Elkhart Goshen Indiana

 Our barn, outbuildings, orchards and fields have become extensions of our tiny living space to encourage creativity and provide hospitality to our family and others.

 So don't get lost swooning over other people's vision or opinion of beauty and happiness, Sometimes all this information is part of the problem instead of the solution.
-If you are having a hard time moving forward, feeling good or making sense of your design project, it could be because you are focusing on too much information or too many details instead of trying to understand the why behind what you are doing.
-As we follow Christ and confess that only He can make us happy, He makes His home in us.
+If you are having a hard time moving forward, feeling good or making sense of your design project, it could be because you are focusing on the wrong thing and you need to change your thinking.
+You see, as we follow Christ and focus on Him, things change, He makes His home in us.
 He leads us into our true home, a place of union with Him.
-What a promise (John 14:23 and again in 1 John 4: 12)!
+What a promise (John 14:23 and 1 John 4: 12)!

 Newsletter Subscription Options: